-It is not the person’s skill who delivers the gospel message that wins people to Christ (2 Co 4:5).
+It is not the skill of the person delivering the gospel message that wins people to Christ (2 Co 4:5).
 No, it is God’s responsibility to shed light on the lost.

-The “for” here gives the reasons for placing the emphasis on the gospel team’s ministry in verse five: (1) Paul preached Christ and (2) the reason why he is the servant of the Corinthian church.
+The “for” here gives the reasons for placing the emphasis on the gospel team’s ministry in verse 5: (1) Paul preached Christ and (2) the reason why is that he was the servant of the Corinthian church.
 The servant orientation of Paul’s team did not come from themselves but from what God did through them (2 Co 4:5).

 it is the God who commanded light to shine out of darkness,

 The source of the Christian message is God, who was the Creator of the universe.
 He brought natural light out of darkness by a command (Ge 1:3).
 The God of creation is the God of transformation.
 It is His light that shines in one’s salvation.
 Conversion is a new creation experience.
 This “light” dispels the darkness of the soul, ignorance about the realities of becoming a Christian.